Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago will create a script that removes all letter c and C from input 21-reverse will reverse its input
-22-users_and_homes will display all users and the home directories, sorted by users 100-empty casks will find all empty files and dir in the current dir and all subdir
+22-users_and_homes will display all users and the home directories, sorted by users 100-empty casks will find all empty files and dir in the current dir and all subdir 101-gifs will list all the files with a .git extension in the current dir and all subdir